Through data to goals: Business Intelligence Guide

 - Conduct A/B tests of various advertising campaigns and channels to identify the most effective.
 For example, marketers for OnlineTours conducted an experiment to compare individual offers by phone and email.
 As a result, they managed to increase their conversion rate for emails to 15%.

-There are quite a few ways to set up end-to-end analytics, but the goal is the same: combine data from Google Analytics, advertising services, call tracking systems, and a CRM.
+There are quite a few ways to set up business intelligence system, but the goal is the same: combine data from Google Analytics, advertising services, call tracking systems, and a CRM.
 You can accomplish this with various tools and by collecting your data in various places.

 Choose a method based on your company’s capabilities and business objectives: Is it enough for you to see expenses, income, and ROAS for each channel?
 Or do you want to build custom reports in the context of dozens of other metrics that are important to your business?

-Our marketing checklist will help you set up end-to-end analytics correctly and without problems, no matter what method you choose.
+Our marketing checklist will help you set up business intelligence system correctly and without problems, no matter what method you choose.

-Method 1: Configure end-to-end analytics with OWOX BI
+Method 1: Configure business intelligence with OWOX BI

 This method is ideal for companies that want to carefully analyze their data.
 OWOX BI integrates data from all sources in Google BigQuery cloud storage.
 With OWOX, you can build reports on complete unsampled data using any combination of parameters and indicators.